 EXHIBITOR TERMS & CONDITIONS

-This document details the agreement between PHR Media LLC and the Nashville Health & Wellness Fest (the organizer) and any company, individual, partnership or organization (exhibitor) that participates in the Nashville Health and Wellness Fest (the exhibition).
+This document details the agreement between PHR Media LLC and the Nashville Wellness Fests (the organizer) and any company, individual, partnership or organization (exhibitor) that participates in the Nashville Wellness Fests (the exhibition).
 These terms and conditions apply to the exclusion of any others unless expressly agreed in writing.

 a.
 The submitted contract becomes legally binding when the organizer acknowledges receipt of a completed contract and deposit by raising an invoice for the payment.
 The invoice will also detail the schedule of payments due.

 b.
 The contract must state clearly the nature of all goods and services to be promoted at the exhibition.
 Only those goods and services entered on the application form may be displayed.

 c.
 The organizer reserves the right to decline an application to exhibit if, in their opinion, it is deemed unsuitable for the exhibition.

 a.
 Upon acceptance of the signed contract the exhibitor agrees to adhere to the schedule of payments as itemized on the application form and the subsequent invoice.
 In the event of cancellation by an exhibitor the cancellation fees are as follows:

 Cancellations received by 180 days before the Fest- loss of deposit.